Insys Therapeutics Pushed Opioid With Bribes And Lies, Prosecutors Say

 In their opening statement, John Kapoor's lawyers say he was motivated to develop the painkiller simply because he saw his wife suffering as she died of breast cancer.

 Outside the courtroom, Insys Therapeutics is struggling financially.
 A spokesperson said the drug company may not survive.
-She attributed the challenges, in large part, to the cost of mounting legal defenses in court cases and possible lsettlements.
+She attributed the challenges, in large part, to the cost of mounting legal defenses in court cases and possible settlements.

 "There's no doubt that this entire prosecution is meant to have a deterrent impact and tell other companies: 'Hey, you've got to start taking responsibility for this health crisis,' " says Bailey.